 You Have Five Trees in Paradise

-When I compare both interpretations of Thomas 19, I lean toward the family image because it triggers such intense joy.
+When I compare the three meanings of Thomas 19 I lean toward the family image because it fosters such intense joy.
 It also makes the most sense to me.
-With regard to Philip 73, however, I question whether sacraments, by themselves, can instill everlasting life.
+With regard to the Torah and Philip 73, however, I question whether laws or sacraments alone can instill everlasting life.
 Faith is a fickle thing.
-What remains eternal is the fact that all of us brothers and sisters are members of God’s family.
-Unlike a ritual that proves one’s faith before God and others, spending time with the Family is not a sworn duty, nor is it proof of ownership.
+What remains eternal is the fact that all of us are members of God’s family.
+Unlike a ritual or a set of laws that prove one’s faith before God, spending time with the family does not require a sworn oath.
 It just is.

-In Hebrew and Aramaic, Christ’s native tongues, (Holy) Spirit and soul are feminine words.
-While this fact is known in the Episcopal and Orthodox churches, most of the western faiths still teach the all-male godhead.
-The following excerpts validate the “family” interpretation of You Have Five Trees in Paradise.
+In Hebrew and Aramaic, Christ’s native tongues, (Holy) Spirit, and soul, are feminine nouns.
+While this fact is known to the Episcopal and Orthodox churches, most western faiths still teach the all-male godhead.
+The excerpts below therefore serve to validate the “family” interpretation of You Have Five Trees in Paradise.